opendocsg/slw-judgments-backfill/2006_SGHC_175/report.md

  there exists a likelihood of confusion on the part of the public.

 6       The parties had been engaged in litigation before, represented by the same firms of solicitors here.
 In 1994 and 1995, the appellant applied for registration of its MacCoffee and eagle device for instant coffee mix, its MacNoodles and eagle device for instant noodles, its MacChocolate and eagle device for instant cocoa mix and its MacTea and eagle device for instant tea mix.
 The MacCoffee and eagle device was registered without opposition.
 However, the other three marks were opposed by the respondent.
-The respondent’s opposition failed before a PAR and in the High Court and eventually in the Court of Appeal (see _McDonald’s Corp v Future Enterprises Pte Ltd_ [2005] 1 SLR 177) (“ _the MacTea opposition_ ”).
+The respondent’s opposition failed before a PAR and in the High Court and eventually in the Court of Appeal (see _McDonald’s Corp v Future Enterprises Pte Ltd_ <span class="citation">[2005] 1 SLR 177</span>) (“ _the MacTea opposition_ ”).
 In the present opposition, the equivalent of s 8(2)( _b_ ) of the TMA 1998 under the previous Trade Marks Act (Cap 332, 1992 Rev Ed) (s 23 thereof) was not pursued before the Court of Appeal.

 7       The issues before me are: